tidesdb/tidesdb/doc/06-appendix/formats.md

 Records are self-delimiting, so a batch is walked without an index.
 The column family configuration blob is stored **verbatim and never interpreted** by the manifest.

-A rollover writes a single snapshot batch — the family registry, every live sstable, each family's range tombstone set, then `MANIFEST_OP_SEQ` and `MANIFEST_OP_CF_SEQ` — to a temp file that is then atomically renamed over the manifest.
+A rollover writes a single snapshot batch — the family registry, every live sstable, then `MANIFEST_OP_SEQ` and `MANIFEST_OP_CF_SEQ` — to a temp file that is then atomically renamed over the manifest.
+Range deletes are not among them; a table carries its own.

 ## Compatibility